-As mentioned in Note 13 of the consolidated financial statements, the Group has important financing agreements with third parties with maturities from 2024 and up to 2033.
+As mentioned in Note 13 of the consolidated financial statements, the Group has important financing agreements with third parties with maturities from 2025 and up to 2033.

-We have identified the debt as a key audit matter, due to the level of indebtedness that the Group has been obtaining with the main purpose of boosting its expansion projects, which require an important investment on infrastructure to continue rendering current and future telecommunication services, whose short and long-term balances at December 31, 2023 are \$4,572,768 and \$47,626,337, respectively.
+We have identified the debt as a key audit matter, due to the level of indebtedness that the Group has been obtaining with the main purpose of boosting its expansion projects, which require an important investment on infrastructure to continue rendering telecommunication services, whose short and long-term balances at December 31, 2024 are \$7,846,433 and \$48,432,191, respectively.